IceEagle132/RedM-Camp-Bot/README.md

-# RedM Ranch Discord Bot
+# RedM Camp Discord Bot

-This bot was made for a Syn County Ranches
+This bot was made for a Syn County Camps

 **Supported Hosting Options**
 - **VPS (Virtual Private Server)** ✅